 Cleansing helps keep our skin’s processes functioning at the optimum level.

 Cleansing helps our skin to maintain healthy skin renewal.
 It removes dirt, impurities and excess oil from the pores, while preparing our skin to absorb treatments and moisture, so it can achieve a healthy moisture balance.

 When you use beauty products way past their sell-by date, you might be harming your skin instead of improving it.
-Expired products might have become contaminated with bacteria or mould.
+Expired products might have become contaminated with bacteria or mold.
 Additionally, when products expire, the active ingredients reduce their efficacy.

 Body soap is not formulated for facial skin care so it can be too harsh for your face.
-This makes your skin more prone to drying out and, in the long-term, more prone to premature ageing.
+This makes your skin more prone to drying out and, in the long-term, more prone to premature aging.
 Facial cleansers are gentler on the skin and have the added benefit of providing solutions with specific ingredients for your skin concern.

 Read more about why you should cleanse, or find out what you can do to help boost your skin’s natural processes.